-The Local Audit and Accountability Act 2014, and The Accounts and Audit (England) Regulations 2015 (SI 234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

-1. Date of announcement: 31st May 2024(a) (a) Insert date of placing of this notice on your website.
-2. Any person interested has the right to inspect and make copies of the accounts to be audited and all books, deeds, contracts, bills, vouchers and receipts relating to them.
-For the year ended 31 March 2024 these documents will be available on reasonable notice on application to: clai (b)C Miller, 14 Addycombe Close, Rothbury, 01669 621565 remillerparishclerk@hotmail.co.uk (b) Insert name, position and contact details of the Clerk or other person to whom any person may apply to inspect the accounts. commencing on (c) 3 rd June 2024 · and ending on (d)12 th July 2024 (c )And (d)The inspection period must be 30 working days in total and commence no later than 1 July 2024.
-3. Local Government Electors and their representatives also have: the opportunity to question the auditor about the accounts; and the right to make objections to the accounts or any item in them.
-Written notice of an objection must first be given to the auditor and a copy sent to the Authority (f).
-The auditor can be contacted at the address in paragraph 4 below for this purpose during the inspection period at 2 above.
-4. The auditor's limited assurance review is being conducted under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit (England) Regulations 2015 and the National Audit Office' Code of Audit Practice.
-Your review is being carried out by: Mazars LLP, The Corner, Bank Chambers, 26 Mosley Street, Newcastle upon Tyne, NE1 1DF Email: local.councils@mazars.co.uk 5.
-This announcement is made by (e))C Miller (e) Insert name and position of person placing the notice
+The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE NOTES 1.
+Date of announcement Tuesday 27th May 2025 2(a) (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below 2.
+Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+The AGAR has been published with this notice.
+It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to: (b)Claire Miller, Clerk / RFO, 65 Addycombe Gardens, Rothbury, Morpeth, NE65 7PEclairemillerparishclerk@hotmail.co.uk T. 01669 621565 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Monday 2 June 2025 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Friday 11 July 2025 3.
+Local government electors and their representatives also have: (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+The opportunity to question the appointed auditor about the accounting records; and working days or odily.
+The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
+The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
+4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
+The appointed auditor is: Forvis Mazars LLP, The Corner, Bank Chambers, 26 Mosley Street, Newcastle upon Tyne, NE1 1DF Email: local.councils@mazars.co.uk Email: Iodanovanolio emazarotoran 5.
+This announcement is made by (e)Claire Miller, Clerk / RFO (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority.